parhamb/parhamb/README.md

 ### Hi 👋

-I'm Parham Baghestani a Product Designer.
+I'm Parham Baghestani a Product Designer & Code Lover!
+🔭 I’m currently working on Thumb Zone
+🌱 I’m currently learning SwiftUI
+📫 How to reach me: parhamb.com

 <!--
 Here are some ideas to get you started: